le717/PatchIt/Documentation/Settings.md

 PatchIt!
 Settings Files
 =======================

-**THIS DOCUMENT IS INCOMPLETE!
-While the file format outlined in this document is final, complete documentation has yet to be written.**

 Details
 -------

 * The **PatchIt!** Settings files contains all the required info to install a Patch to the proper location.
 * The Settings files are written using UTF-8 encoding, and can be edited in any editor that supports UTF-8 encoding.
 * The third line of the Settings files defines the current state of the first-run check.
 In a fresh installation of **PatchIt!**, the number is `0` (zero), meaning the settings have not been set up.
+After a game installation is selected, the number is changed to `1`, meaning it is complete.
 * The *Settings* folder, in which the Settings files are saved, is located in the same directory as *PatchIt.exe*.
 * Data for each game **PatchIt!** support is saved in a separate ***.cfg*** in the *Settings* folder
 * Each file uses the name of the supported game (sans LEGO).